huynguy-db/arcion-docs/content/docs/source-setup/Postgresql.md

         SELECT * from pg_replication_slots;
         ```

-     **Instructions for using test_decoding**
+    ### Instructions for using `test_decoding`

-    If you are using the test_decoding plugin, you do not need to install anything as PostgreSQL comes equipped with it.
+    If you're using the `test_decoding` plugin, you don't need to install anything as it comes pre-installed with PostgreSQL.

-    1. Use the following sql to create a logical replication slot for test_decoding plugin:
+    1. Use the following SQL to create a logical replication slot for the `test_decoding` plugin:

         ```SQL
         SELECT 'init' FROM pg_create_logical_replication_slot('<replication_slot_name>', 'test_decoding');
         ```

-    2. Verify the slot has been created:
+    2. Verify that the slot has been created:

-        ```sql
+        ```SQL
         SELECT * from pg_replication_slots;
         ```

-4. Set the replicant identity to FULL for the tables  part of the replication process that do no have a primary key:
+4. Set the Replicant identity to `FULL` for the tables  part of the replication process that do no have a primary key:

    ```SQL
    ALTER TABLE <table_name> REPLICA IDENTITY FULL;
    ```

-<br></br>

-**For the proceeding steps 3-5, position yourself in ```$REPLICANT_HOME``` directory**
 ## III.
 Set up Connection Configuration

 1. From `$REPLICANT_HOME`, navigate to the connection configuration file: